AppvnStore/Appvn-Public/README.md

 # Appvn
-Appvn - AppStoreVn
-Appvn is an app store where you can get hundreds of thousands of apps and games that you may or may not get on the official Google Play Store
+Appvn - AppStoreVn is an app store where you can get hundreds of thousands of apps and games that you may or may not get on the official Google Play Store
 Apps Store for Android